editordoo/mix-auth/readme.md

 ```
 php artisan migrate
 ```
-> Note that migration depends on some configuration in config file, so we encourage you to re-migrate database after you make changes in the config file.
+> Note that migration depends on some configuration in config file, so we encourage you to re-migrate (refresh) database after you make changes in the config file.

-The models that use this auth should use the `HasMixAuth.php` trai in your model to add some helpful methods in your class
+The models that use this auth should use the `HasMixAuth.php` trait in your model to add some helpful methods in your model
 ```
 namespace App;